kitconcept/kitconcept.contentcreator/README.rst

         "set_dummy_file": ["file"]
       }

-the deprecated form is also supported (it will create the file in the ``file`` field)::
+The deprecated form is also supported (it will create the file in the ``file`` field)::

       {